drinkcoffee/EIPs/EIPS/eip-75XX.md

 * Proving of validator changes is done as part of transaction proving.
 That is, when validators are controlled by a contract, transactions are used to add or remove validators.
 Provers then prove the transactions related to validator changes in the same way as they prove any other transaction.
 * Arbitrary logic can be applied used for adding or removing validators.
 That is, the validator contract can support any logic for controlling validators.
 From a proving system perspective, the only thing that needs to be defined is the list of approved validators.

+### L1 to L2 Bridge Contract

+The ```l1L2DepositIndex``` is the only storage value defined for the L1 to L2 bridge.
+The expectation is that messages with sequence numbers below this sequence number could be submitted to the L1 to L2 Bridge Contract for processing.
+The bridge contract could contain the root of a Sparse Merkle Tree of all crosschain messages that can be processed.
+However, the precise bridging methodology is not defined in this document.

+#### L2 to L1 Bridge Contract

+The ```l2L1WithdrawalTreeRoot``` is the only storage value defined for the L2 to L1 bridge.
+This is the root of a Sparse Merkle Tree of all crosschain messages that have been processed on L2.
+When this value is available via the proof on L1, users will be able to submit exit transactions based on this Merkle Tree Root value.

 ### Block Information data structure